 One of the four broadcasters using Soundcloud is retaining the music in their podcasts, and this is the reason stations are flocking to Mixcloud.

 One station reported having chapter points in their podcasts.
 But on inspection they use Mixcloud with no chapter points.

-So across the board no radio stations are not using chapter points which isn’t that surprising as the software to achieve chaptering is not widely available.
+So across the board no radio stations are using chapter points which isn’t that surprising as the software to achieve chaptering is not widely available.